What does GDPR stand for?

 Where does GDPR apply?

-There are two unique sorts of information handlers on which this General Data Protection Regulation applies to: ‘processors’ and ‘controllers’.
+In conclusion, there are two unique sorts of information handlers on which this General Data Protection Regulation applies to: ‘processors’ and ‘controllers’.